tobiasliebmann/WaveSim/README.md

 <p align="center">
 <img src=/images/beta_equation.jpg>
 </p>
-This ultimately leads to the following Courant number
+For a better understanding of this section let me introduce the Courant number.
+This is the central variable defining the stability of a scheme, which has to fulfill the condition
 <br>
 <br>
 <p align="center">